PMFlow/MonodReactions/CodeVerification/Monod_VariablySaturatedFlows/README.md

 	reactive transport with nonlinear Monod reactions in case of DEGENERATE Richards equation describing the transition from UNSATURATED to SATURATED flow regime.

-- 'F.m' is a function providing the source terms derived from analytical solutions and the coupled system of degenerate Richards equation for saturated/unsaturated flow coupled with the Monod-reactive transport.
+- 'F.m' is a function providing the source terms obtained by inserting the analytical solutions and their derivatives in the coupled system of equations.

 - 'velocity.m' is a function to compute velocity components according to Darcy's law.